-It's not difficult to visit all the sights of Gozo in one day, but why not stay a night or two on the island?
-Gozo is worth discovering further and if I had booked the trip today I would have spent more time here.
-Here are my eight favorites among all the attractions on Gozo!
+It’s easy to see all the sights on Gozo in a single day, but why not stay for a night or two on the island?
+Gozo is worth a longer visit, and if I were booking the trip today, I’d dedicate more time here.
+These are my eight favorite attractions on Gozo!

 1. Victoria and the Citadel

-In the middle of Gozo is the island's capital Victoria (Rabat) and in the middle of the city is located the citadel, the city's old town centre.
+In the heart of Gozo lies the island's capital, Victoria (Rabat), and at the center of the city stands the Citadel, the old historic core.
 Why is the city also called Rabat?
-Rabat means "suburb" in Arabic, which in this case means the city that grew up outside the citadel.
-The city was not named Victoria until the end of the 19th century, when the British wanted to celebrate the Queen's birthday.
+Rabat means 'suburb' in Arabic, referring in this case to the city that grew outside the Citadel.
+The name Victoria wasn’t given to the city until the late XNUMXs, when the British wanted to celebrate the queen’s birthday.

-Apart from Victoria having nice squares, markets, eateries and historic houses, it is the citadel that is the city's main attraction.
-Traces have been found that the city began to take shape here as early as 7000 (!) years ago, but the current thick stone walls that surround the citadel date from the 16th century.
-A time when the walls too often had to protect the inhabitants against violent attacks.
-Because if there is something that Malta has been through through the ages, it is occupations by different peoples and countries.
+In addition to its charming squares, markets, restaurants, and historic buildings, the Citadel is the city’s main attraction.
+Evidence suggests that the city began to take shape here as early as 7000 (!) years ago, although the current thick stone walls surrounding the Citadel date back to the 16th century.
+These walls often had to shield the inhabitants from violent attacks.
+For if there’s one thing Malta has experienced throughout history, it’s occupations by various peoples and nations.

 2. Hike at the White Cliffs of Ta'Cenc

-One of Malta's most beautiful places can be found on the coast outside Sannat on Gozo.
-Here the wild ones stretch Take the Cenc Rocks steeply up from sea level, in some places the drop to the sea is over 120 metres.
-Although there is basically always a breeze from the sea here, the ground is covered with lots of fragrant flowers and cactus plants.
-The area is also a protected area for birds and it is pure pleasure to look out over the rocks and see the birds dance in the winds.
+One of Malta’s most stunning locations can be found along the coast near Sannat on Gozo.
+Here, the wild Ta’ Cenc cliffs rise steeply from the sea, with drops exceeding XNUMX meters in some areas.
+Despite the almost constant sea breeze, the ground is covered with an abundance of fragrant flowers and cacti.
+The area is also a protected bird sanctuary, making it a pure delight to gaze out over the cliffs and watch the birds dancing in the wind.

-It is not easy to find the rocks, there are no signs or parking spaces.
-But once you've found a place to park the car by the side of the road, there are plenty of paths.
-However, be aware that there are no guardrails anywhere, so keep a safe distance from the slopes.
-Especially when it's windy.
+Finding the cliffs isn’t entirely straightforward—there are no signs or designated parking areas.
+However, once you’ve managed to park along the roadside, you’ll find plenty of trails to explore.
+Be cautious, though, as there are no safety railings anywhere, so keep a safe distance from the edges, especially when it’s windy.

 3. Ramla beach – Gozo's finest beach